darkread/text-mini-tool/README.md

 # text-mini-tool README

-This is the README for your extension "text-mini-tool".
+This is the README for vscode extension "text-mini-tool".
 After writing up a brief description, we recommend including the following sections.

 ## Features